michaelvlach/qbs-autoproject/README.md

 3) **Project Scanner**

-This probe scans the **projectRoot** recursively ignoring anything that matches **ignorePattern**.
+This probe scans the **root** recursively ignoring anything that matches **ignorePattern**.
 It will create a project for each directory (including the root) and gather some basic information about them like the list of files and their name.

 4) **Product Scanner**